 A memorandum of sale is the very first step of the property selling process.
 Once it has been issued, the property listing will be changed to ‘under offer’ or ‘sold subject to contract’ (STC).
 The conveyancing process will then begin to transfer the title of the property.
 The surveying will start, with the relevant forms for fixtures and fittings and property information being completed.
 Buyer checks will also take place, including checks on ID and proof of funds from the buyer.
 The proof of funds will usually be a mortgage offer within the last two months and occasionally proof of deposit.
 You might see these referred to as a DIP (decision in principle) or AIP (agreement in principle).

 What can go wrong with a memorandum of sale?

 Most problems that occur after the memorandum of sale has been issued will be related to matters within the property chain.
 A lot of the time, the seller or buyer’s transaction is dependent on another property sale.
 If that sale falls through, perhaps due to someone changing their mind on the property, then the rest of the chain will also fall apart.
-SOLD.co.uk can provide chain-free house sales, so you won’t have to worry about any links breaking and affecting the sale of your property when you sell with us.
+SOLD.CO.UK can provide chain-free house sales, so you won’t have to worry about any links breaking and affecting the sale of your property when you sell with us.